html-validate/html-validate/docs/dev/writing-plugins.md

 See [writing rules](/dev/writing-rules.html) for details on how to write a rules.

-To expose rules in the plugin use the `plugin` field.
+To expose rules in the plugin use the `rules` field.
 Each plugin should use a unique prefix for each rule.

 ```js